peterdalle/swedishtwitter/trends/README.md

 # Swedish Twitter - Trends

-About one million hashtags from 2014 and onwards from three locations have been collected every hour via the [Twitter GET trends/place API](https://dev.twitter.com/rest/reference/get/trends/place):
+About three million hashtags in total from 2014 and onwards from three locations have been collected every hour via the [Twitter GET trends/place API](https://dev.twitter.com/rest/reference/get/trends/place):

 * Sweden (WOEID 23424954)
 * Stockholm (WOEID 906057)